 When Indian women want to travel to Europe or the US, their visa applications often get rejected because it’s assumed that they only travel solo to find a man to get married and obtain a residence permit.
 Even if they can provide proof of a great life or career back home.
 Indian men are not subject to such assumptions – or only to a lesser extent.

-Borders thus not only represent a global caste system, they also reinforce patriarchy.
+Borders thus not only represent a global caste system, but they also reinforce patriarchy.